irbis-labs/incrust/README.md

 ## Installation

-incrust is [available on crates.io](https://crates.io/crates/incrust) and can be included in your Cargo enabled project like this:
+Incrust is [available on crates.io](https://crates.io/crates/incrust) and can be included in your Cargo enabled project like this:

 ```
 [dependencies]